mahdichaaben/e-commerce-/README.md

 - **Product Browsing and Search:** Users can easily browse products and search for specific items.
 - **Shopping Cart Functionality:** Users can add products to their cart and proceed to checkout.
 - **User Profile Settings:** Users can manage their profile information and preferences.
-- **Admin Dashboard:** Administrators have access to a dashboard to manage products, categories, and orders.
+- **Admin Dashboard:** Administrators have access to a dashboard to manage products, categories.

 ## Technologies Used